- Itemized Deductions

 Social security, Medicare, federal unemployment (FUTA), and railroad retirement (RRTA) taxes.

 Federal estate and gift taxes.
-But see Line 28, later.
+However, see Line 28, later, if you had income in respect of a decedent.

-Certain state and local taxes, including tax on gasoline, car inspection fees, assessments for sidewalks or other improvements to your property, tax you paid for someone else, and license fees (marriage, driver's, dog, etc.).
+Certain state and local taxes, including tax on gasoline, car inspection fees, assessments for sidewalks or other improvements to your property, tax you paid for someone else, and license fees (for example, marriage, driver's, and pet).

 You can elect to deduct state and local general sales taxes instead of state and local income taxes.
 You can't deduct both.